colorstackorg/stable-matching/README.md

 a stable matching between two equally sized sets of elements given an ordering of preferences for each element.

+To read more about this algorithm, read [here](https://en.wikipedia.org/wiki/Stable_marriage_problem).

 ## Naming Variation

 The stable-matching problem is also called the "Stable Marriage" problem, and